QuickJot

 First iteration of high-fidelity prototype

-However, as we conducted user testing—tasking the user to create a journal entry from the homepage along with tasking the user to journal with the prompt generator—we ran into a few critiques that went against our user needs.
+However, as we conducted user testing—tasking users to create a journal entry from the homepage along with tasking the user to journal with the prompt generator—we received feedback that we needed to take into account for future iterations.

 Diagram to show how the initial prototype of QuickJot had flaws in too many buttons for the same feature and text that is hard to read.